Cab Calloway: 1930–1955: Success

 In 1931, Calloway recorded his most famous song, "Minnie the Moocher".
 It was the first single record by an African American to sell a million copies.
 Calloway performed the song and two others, "St. James Infirmary Blues" and "The Old Man of the Mountain", in the Betty Boop cartoons Minnie the Moocher (1932), Snow-White (1933), and The Old Man of the Mountain (1933).
 Calloway performed voice-over for these cartoons, and through rotoscoping, his dance steps were the basis of the characters' movements.

-As a result of the success of "Minnie the Moocher", Calloway became identified with its chorus, gaining the nickname "The Hi De Ho Man".
+As a result of the success of "Minnie the Moocher", Calloway became identified with its chorus, gaining the nickname the "Hi-de-ho man".
 He performed in the 1930s in a series of short films for Paramount.
 Calloway's and Ellington's groups were featured on film more than any other jazz orchestras of the era.
 In these films, Calloway can be seen performing a gliding backstep dance move, which some observers have described as the precursor to Michael Jackson's moonwalk.
 Calloway said 50 years later, "it was called The Buzz back then."
-The 1933 film International House featured Calloway performing his classic song, "Reefer Man", a tune about a man who smokes marijuana.
+The 1933 film International House featured Calloway performing his classic song "Reefer Man", a tune about a man who smokes marijuana.
 Fredi Washington was cast as Calloway's love interest in Cab Calloway's Hi-De-Ho (1934).
 Lena Horne made her film debut as a dancer in Cab Calloway's Jitterbug Party (1935).

 Calloway made his first Hollywood feature film appearance opposite Al Jolson in The Singing Kid (1936).
 He sang several duets with Jolson, and the film included Calloway's band and 22 Cotton Club dancers from New York.
-According to film critic Arthur Knight, the creators of the film intended to "erase and celebrate boundaries and differences, including most emphatically the color line...when Calloway begins singing in his characteristic style – in which the words are tools for exploring rhythm and stretching melody – it becomes clear that American culture is changing around Jolson and with (and through) Calloway".
+According to the film critic Arthur Knight, the creators of the film intended to "erase and celebrate boundaries and differences, including most emphatically the color line ... when Calloway begins singing in his characteristic style – in which the words are tools for exploring rhythm and stretching melody – it becomes clear that American culture is changing around Jolson and with (and through) Calloway".